dfosterhill/matlab_class/scripts/week1/matlab_overview.md

 *disp(‘Hello World’)*

 Then you would see the image below every time you launched Matlab.
+Bottome line...the use of a startup.m file is completely optional.
+It is simply something for you to be aware of.
+If you have some regular housekeeping tasks that you want performed, this is a way of doing them.

 ![hello world](https://github.com/dfosterhill/matlab_class/blob/main/images/hello_world.png)